sagarsrc/sagarsarkale.com/blog/content/blog/llms/position-encoding.md

 | $d$                | embedding dimension of model |

 {{< figure src="/pos-enc/003-pos-and-i-desc.png" height="250">}}
+{{< figure src="/pos-enc/002-pos-enc-add.png" height="250">}}

+$$fig\ 1$$

+This position embedding is further added with the word embedding as shown above.
+Let us try to understand what extra information does the orange vector add to word embeddings.

 # Breaking down Math

-## step 1
+## step 1 - formula

-As we can see here there are two operations being performed on even index of embedding dimension.
+As we can see here there are two operations being performed on even index of embedding dimension for a given position.
 All even indices are some function of sine and odd indices are some function of cosine.

 $$ PE\_{(pos,2i)} = sin(\theta)$$